 Here's the structure of a simple NRQL funnel query:

-FROM DATA_TYPE SELECT funnel(AN_ATTRIBUTE, STEP_A, STEP_B) SINCE TIMEFRAME
+FROM DATA_TYPE SELECT funnel(AN_ATTRIBUTE, ACTION_A, ACTION_B) SINCE TIMEFRAME

 - The first step is the anchor step, which will always represent 100% of the results.

-- The second and later steps describe the number of users who advance along each step towards the goal.
+- The second and later steps describe the number of users who have also completed additional actions.
 This number typically will be less than 100%.
-However, it could be 100% if every user who completes (A) also completes (B).
+However, it could be 100% if every user who completes action (A) also completes the additional actions being queried.

 Funnel query example